Mighty Mutanimals: Mondo Gecko

 Mondo Gecko is a mutant gecko and one of the first teenage allies of the Ninja Turtles, who shares a close relationship with Michelangelo.
 He was created by Mirage Studios' artist Ryan Brown.

-In the Archie comics, Mondo Gecko had started out as a human skateboarder playing in a local heavy metal band.
+In the Archie Comics, Mondo Gecko had started out as a human skateboarder playing in a local heavy metal band.
 His girlfriend, Candy Fine, stuck by him even after some of Krang's discarded mutagen merged his DNA with that of his pet gecko as the band practiced in Shredder's former hideout.
 It was this version of the character whose story was incorporated into both the Mutanimals series and the action figure line.

 In the IDW comics, Mondo Gecko was used as part of a mutant army that Old Hob established after he was mutated by Old Hob's ally Lindsey Baker.

-In the 1987 cartoon, voiced by John Mariano.
+In the 1987 series, Mondo Gecko is voiced by John Mariano.
 This version is a mutated gecko who was taken in by a gang led by Mr. X. Michelangelo convinced Mondo Gecko to turn on his leader.
 After this, Mondo Gecko ends his career as a criminal and moves to the sewers and becomes "neighbors" with the TMNT and Splinter.

-In the 2012 series, Mondo (voiced by Robbie Rist), was named Jason, a teenage skateboarding star who was skateboarding home one night when a vial of mutagen fell on him.
-As the result of placing his pet leopard gecko Lars on his shoulder and was left out on the streets by his parents (who saw him as a freak and unfit to live with them any more), where he'd spent the rest of his days skateboarding until he was taken in as an errand boy by Mr. X. Making quick friends with Michelangelo and Casey Jones, Mondo eventually saw the true colors of his boss, and after racing against him, he defected from the Foot Clan and became friends with the Turtles.
+In the 2012 series, Mondo Gecko is voiced by Robbie Rist.
+This version, named Jason, was a teenage skateboarding star who was mutated by a vial of mutagen that fell on him.
+Subsequently, he was abandoned by his parents and taken in as an errand boy by Mr. X. Making quick friends with Michelangelo and Casey Jones, Mondo eventually saw the true colors of his boss, and after racing against him, he defected from the Foot Clan and became friends with the Turtles.

-In the upcoming 2023 film Teenage Mutant Ninja Turtles: Mutant Mayhem, he is voiced by Paul Rudd.
+Mondo Gecko appears in Teenage Mutant Ninja Turtles: Mutant Mayhem, voiced by Paul Rudd.
+He is a member of Superfly's gang and is their residential skater.
+He bonds with Michelangelo due to their similar personalities.
+Despite being very relaxed, he was angry and disappointed when the Turtles chose to turn on Superfly.
+However, after a speech from the Turtles, he ends up being the first to turn on Superfly and later aids in defeating him.
+He joins the Turtles and Splinter in becoming part of their extended family.